Simple pages or tabs using AngularJS

 We have two div elements using ng-show with a simple condition to decide if they need to be shown or not.
 Basically these two div elements are the two pages or tabs.

-There is a single div element with< ng-init that sets the initial value of the page variable, and thus sets the initial page.
+div element with< ng-init that sets the initial value of the page variable, and thus sets the initial page.

 Finall, but what comes at the top of the page, are two buttons.
 Each one with an ng-click directive that will set the page variable when the user clicks on the button.
 If you try this page, you'll see you can easily switch between the two pages, or two tabs by clicking on the button.